AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 ));
 ```

-#### Retrieve the chat room member list
+### Retrieve the chat room member list

-All the chat room members can call `FetchRoomMembers` to retrieve the member list of the current chat room.
+All chat room members can call `FetchRoomMembers` to retrieve the member list of the current chat room.

 The following code sample shows how to retrieve the chat room member list: